merwan/merwan.github.io/_posts/2016-05-12-how-to-make-Lenovo-L450-webcam-work-with-Debian.md

 ---
 layout: post
-title: How to mage Lenovo L450 webcam work with Debian
+title: How to make Lenovo L450 webcam work with Debian
 tags:
 - Debian
 ---